Small group tour of Ancient Turkey

 Before we get to our cave hotel, we stop at Saralti to visit the underground city, with 3 levels that can be visited (there are 7 in total).

 We arrive at our hotel in time for dinner.

 (B, L, D)

 Accommodation: Yunak Cave Hotel or similar

 For those who wish, there is an optional hot air balloon ride early this morning.
 (Additional cost.
-This activity is weather dependant and may not be possible at the time, please check with the tour manager).
+This activity is weather dependent and may not be possible at the time, please check with the tour manager).

 Day 9: Cappadocia